That’s me, Russell Lott, age 16 and seated center,

 Welcome

-I have for many years wished to put a few things in writing, sharing some of my thoughts, experiences, and some of the pursuits and interests I enjoy most, and doing it in a way that would engage others with similar tastes.
-Of course, a blog will do all that–it’s not a new concept–but my earlier hesitations to starting such a project have been manifold: I don’t have time for it, maybe when I retire.
-There are thousands of blogs out there–probably millions; do I have anything to say, and who would want to read it?
-Well, I am now retired (twice retired, in fact) and I have the time.
-Yes, there are beaucoup blogs in the blogosphere, some are really great, well-written and creative, many are quite dreadful, a few are wonderfully mediocre but providing a needed release for their creators and maintaining a small but loyal following.
+For many years now, I’ve wished to put a few things in writing, sharing some of my thoughts and experiences, and some of the pursuits and interests I enjoy most, doing it in a way that would engage others with similar tastes.
+Of course, a blog will do all that–it’s not a new concept–but my earlier hesitations to starting such a project have been manifold: I won’t have time for it, maybe when I retire; there are thousands of blogs out there–probably millions; do I have anything to say, and who would want to read it Well, I am now retired (twice retired, in fact) and I have the time.
+Yes, there are beaucoup blogs in the blogosphere, some are really great, well-written and creative, many are quite dreadful, a few are wonderfully mediocre but provide a needed release for their creators and maintain a small but loyal following.
 My blog probably won’t generate a nickel’s worth of attention, but if it falls into that latter category, I’ll be okay with that—I can handle mediocrity.
-Truth is, I’m doing this for myself.
+The truth is, I’m doing this for myself.
 Plus, this coronavirus-quarantine-thing of late has cast a whole new layer of impetus on my nagging notion that I should do this now.

 Russell Lott